Asymptotic expansion of the variation of the Quillen metric and its moment map interpretation: Main results

-See \cite[Corollary A.7]{foth2007manifold} for a missing $i$ factor.
-Our normalization of the $\omega$ differs by a factor of $2$ from that used there. \end{theorem} A similar but more general characterization was also obtained in \cite{ma2023superconnection}.
-Unlike $\Omega^{(k)}$, $^0\Omega^{(k)}$ is defined only locally for large enough $k$.
-Let the $k^{n-j}$-coefficient of $^0\Omega^{(k)}$ be $-^0\Omega_j$, that is,
+See \cite[Corollary A.7]{foth2007manifold} for the missing factor of $i$.
+Our normalization of $\omega$ differs by a factor of $2$ from that used there. \end{theorem} A similar but more general characterization was also obtained in \cite{ma2023superconnection}.
+Unlike $\Omega^{(k)}$, ${}^0\Omega^{(k)}$ is defined only locally for large enough $k$.
+Denote the $k^{n-j}$-coefficient of ${}^0\Omega^{(k)}$ by $-{}^0\Omega_j$, that is,